Kodeclik Logo

 Kodeclik Blog

-What is Python Turtle?
+What is Python Turtle Graphics?

-Python’s Turtle is a popular module that provides many useful functions for drawing graphics, animations, and games.
+Python’s Turtle Graphics is a popular module that provides many useful functions for drawing graphics, animations, and games.
 The Turtle was popularized by Seymour Papert, an MIT researcher, who developed the programming language called LOGO in the late 1960s.
 He developed the Turtle robot, which was a hemispheric robot that moved on the floor over a piece of paper, dragging a pen, drawing pictures as it moves.
 Today’s turtle libraries (not just in Python but other languages as well) mimic this behavior: there is a “turtle” cursor and you move the cursor by forward and backward commands, and turn the cursor by specific degrees in clockwise or counter-clockwise directions.

 How do I write a Python Turtle program?